 The world is not designed for folks who don't have flawless color vision.
 The Dalton Chrome plugin is a clever fix for websites that don't make it easy for color-impaired users to discern between objects or images.

 Dalton opens a straightforward menu with options for three different types of colorblindness in the browser's upper right corner.
-Users can select one color and change two color sliders to potentially improve the readability of the website they are viewing.
+Users can select one color and change two color sliders to improve the readability of the website they are viewing.
 Dalton might be of assistance, but colorblindness has no known treatment.

-Your Chrome browser will run faster thanks to The Great Suspender, and it will run more quickly thanks to Tab Suspender.
+Your Chrome browser will run faster thanks to The Great Suspender, and it will run more quickly thanks to the Tab Suspender.

 Grammarly will fix your mistakes.